07.01 A Nest in the Woods

 By windrose

-Rains continued and sunny days occurred in between.
+Rainy days and sunny days occurred in between.
 Flight Lieutenant Marvin Edward was getting busier day by day.
 More locals arrived for treatment at the base hospital.
-He probably attained more experience here at the base than he could have done his entire life at home.
+He possibly attained more experience at the base than he could have done his entire life at home.
 Mala attended job with men and women on boats to Gan.
-Footloose Habib was in Malé for some time.
+Footloose Habib was in Malé.

-On a moonlit night, she lay in bed beside Muskan who was fast asleep.
-Lilies gleamed in the moonlight outside the heavy wood-framed door set facing the patio and painted white.
+On a moonlit night she lay in bed next to Muskan who was fast asleep.
+Lilies gleamed in the moonlight outside the wood-frame door set facing the patio and painted white.
 Each glass panel of square metre and rare to find in the region.
 No curtain.

-She saw a movement and then a man appeared by the patio.
-She realised it was Huzeir.
+She observed a movement and a dude appeared on the patio.
+It was Ali Huzeir.
 Mala got up from bed and reached the door.

 “What happened to you?” she asked in shock.

-He wore a large piece of a white underwear leaving the legholes gapped between.
+He wore a large piece of an underwear leaving the legholes gap open.
 He lowered to the patio deck.
 Mala reached him and noticed a bump on his forehead hidden behind long hair.

 “Did someone hit you?” she asked.